Omnicell, Inc. (NASDAQ:OMCL) Receives $187.71 Average Price Target from Analysts

-Omnicell, Inc. (NASDAQ:OMCL – Get Rating) has earned an average rating of “Buy” from the nine ratings firms that are covering the firm, Marketbeat.com reports.
-Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The average 1-year target price among brokerages that have issued ratings on the stock in the last year is $187.71.
+Omnicell, Inc. (NASDAQ:OMCL – Get Rating) has been assigned an average recommendation of “Buy” from the nine ratings firms that are presently covering the company, Marketbeat reports.
+Three investment analysts have rated the stock with a hold rating and five have issued a buy rating on the company.
+The average 1 year price target among brokers that have issued ratings on the stock in the last year is $187.71.

-OMCL has been the topic of a number of research reports.
+Several equities analysts recently weighed in on OMCL shares.
 StockNews.com started coverage on shares of Omnicell in a research note on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Wells Fargo & Company cut their price objective on shares of Omnicell from $203.00 to $188.00 and set an “overweight” rating for the company in a report on Wednesday, February 16th.
+They set a “hold” rating for the company.
+Wells Fargo & Company cut their target price on shares of Omnicell from $203.00 to $188.00 and set an “overweight” rating for the company in a research note on Wednesday, February 16th.

-Institutional investors have recently modified their holdings of the company.
-Sageworth Trust Co of South Dakota bought a new stake in shares of Omnicell during the 4th quarter worth approximately $27,000.
-Covestor Ltd bought a new stake in shares of Omnicell during the 4th quarter worth approximately $29,000.
-Liberty Wealth Management LLC lifted its holdings in shares of Omnicell by 47.7% during the 3rd quarter.
-Liberty Wealth Management LLC now owns 195 shares of the company’s stock worth $32,000 after acquiring an additional 63 shares during the period.
-Manchester Capital Management LLC lifted its holdings in shares of Omnicell by 1,360.0% during the 3rd quarter.
-Manchester Capital Management LLC now owns 219 shares of the company’s stock worth $33,000 after acquiring an additional 204 shares during the period.
-Finally, Fieldpoint Private Securities LLC lifted its holdings in shares of Omnicell by 36.1% during the 4th quarter.
-Fieldpoint Private Securities LLC now owns 264 shares of the company’s stock worth $48,000 after acquiring an additional 70 shares during the period.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Sageworth Trust Co of South Dakota acquired a new position in Omnicell in the fourth quarter valued at about $27,000.
+Covestor Ltd purchased a new stake in shares of Omnicell during the fourth quarter worth approximately $29,000.
+Liberty Wealth Management LLC raised its holdings in Omnicell by 47.7% during the third quarter.
+Liberty Wealth Management LLC now owns 195 shares of the company’s stock worth $32,000 after purchasing an additional 63 shares in the last quarter.
+Manchester Capital Management LLC raised its holdings in Omnicell by 1,360.0% during the third quarter.
+Manchester Capital Management LLC now owns 219 shares of the company’s stock worth $33,000 after purchasing an additional 204 shares in the last quarter.
+Finally, Fieldpoint Private Securities LLC grew its position in shares of Omnicell by 36.1% during the fourth quarter.
+Fieldpoint Private Securities LLC now owns 264 shares of the company’s stock worth $48,000 after acquiring an additional 70 shares during the last quarter.

-Omnicell (NASDAQ:OMCL – Get Rating) last announced its quarterly earnings results on Monday, February 14th.
-The company reported $0.65 EPS for the quarter, missing the Zacks’ consensus estimate of $0.70 by ($0.05).
-Omnicell had a net margin of 6.88% and a return on equity of 11.95%.
-The company had revenue of $311.03 million during the quarter, compared to analyst estimates of $311.07 million.
-During the same quarter last year, the company posted $0.71 EPS.
-The firm’s quarterly revenue was up 24.8% on a year-over-year basis.
-Analysts anticipate that Omnicell will post 2.38 earnings per share for the current year.
+Omnicell (NASDAQ:OMCL – Get Rating) last announced its quarterly earnings data on Monday, February 14th.
+The company reported $0.65 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.70 by ($0.05).
+The firm had revenue of $311.03 million during the quarter, compared to analysts’ expectations of $311.07 million.
+Omnicell had a return on equity of 11.95% and a net margin of 6.88%.
+The business’s revenue for the quarter was up 24.8% on a year-over-year basis.
+During the same period last year, the company earned $0.71 earnings per share.
+Sell-side analysts predict that Omnicell will post 2.38 earnings per share for the current fiscal year.

 About Omnicell (Get Rating)